Brief About New Instagram Feature ‘Ask Questions| yourtechdiet

 The Instagram new update unleashed a wave of backlash and had been blamed for ending friendships, spamming users, and causing mass unfollows.

-The Instagram new update which showcases the ask question feature consists of a sticker that can be added to any picture or frame, and you can add your question on it after that.
+The Instagram new update which showcases the ask question feature consists of a sticker that can be added to any picture or frame.
+Also, you can add your question on it after that.

 The Questions sticker is available on iOS and Android.